 top of page

-There are many misunderstandings about Relationships and Sexuality Education (RSE) which has led to criticism and backlash, both in Australia and internationally.
-We have unpacked some of the common misconceptions and concerns below, objections to RSE often arise due to fear and a lack of understanding about what RSE actually is [1].
+There are common misunderstandings about Relationships and Sexuality Education (RSE) which has led to backlash, both in Australia and internationally.
+Criticisms often arise due to fear and a lack of understanding about RSE[1].
+Bloom-ED has unpacked some of the common misconceptions and concerns below.

-MYTH: RSE teaches values that don’t align with the family or school.
+MYTH: RSE teaches values that do not align with schools

-MYTH: RSE shouldn’t be taught to young children.
+MYTH: RSE should not be taught to young people

-RSE is much more than ‘sex education’ and there are many issues that can and should be addressed in an age-appropriate way, starting in the early years of primary school [5].
-In younger years, programs may explore topics such as learning how to be a good friend, recognising emotions and naming body parts with correct names.
-Developing these skill' s build foundations of respect, bodily safety and help-seeking behaviours, which play an important role in preventing abuse [6].
+RSE is much more than conversations about sex and there are many topics that can and should be addressed in an age-appropriate way, starting in the early years of primary school [5].
+In younger years, RSE programs may explore topics like learning how to be a good friend, recognising emotions and naming body parts correctly.
+Developing these skills builds the foundations of respect, bodily safety and help-seeking behaviours, which also play an important role in preventing abuse [6].

-MYTH: RSE encourages children to become gay or transgender.
+MYTH: RSE encourages young people to become part of LGBTQ+ communities

-MYTH: RSE will teach my child how to masturbate.
+MYTH: RSE will teach young people about how to masturbate

-RSE teachers do not show porn to children as it is illegal to show sexually-explicit material to anyone under the age of 18 [11].
-RSE programs should include some discussion about porn as many young people today will see it from a young age [12].
-It is important that people develop the literacy skills to critically analyse harmful gender stereotypes, risky behaviours and the lack of consent they see on screen.
-They need to understand that porn is a performance and fantasy, and not how most people choose or want to have sex in real life.
+RSE educators and teachers do not show pornography to children as it is illegal to show sexually explicit material to anyone under the age of 18 [11].
+RSE lessons typically include some discussion about pornography as many young people today will view this content from a young age [12].
+It is important that people develop literacy skills to critically analyse harmful gender stereotypes, risky behaviours and the lack of consent they may see on screen.
+Young people need to understand that pornography is a performance and experiences of sex in real life will likely be different.

 [1] International Technical Guidance on sexuality Education.
 UNESCO, 2018